foundriesio/docs/source/reference-manual/factory/event-queues.rst

 designed to solve this issue.

-Event queues provide a way for customers to receive messages about important events that aren't easy to poll for.
-These include things
+Event queues provide a way for customers to receive messages about important events that are not easy to poll for.
+These include:
 like:

  * The first time a device connects to the :ref:`device gateway <ref-ota-architecture>`.